FlavourSys/user-manual/installation/backend.rst

 the HTTP daemon.
 The most popular one is called `Apache
 <http://httpd.apache.org/>`_, it is running
 `approximately half <http://news.netcraft.com/archives/category/web-server-survey/>`_
 of the web servers connected to the world wide web.
-For the Mint back end, we chose one of the rising stars on the HTTP daemon market, Nginx, mostly for its simplicity and easy configuration.
+For the Mint back-end, we chose one of the rising stars on the HTTP daemon market, Nginx, mostly for its simplicity and easy configuration.
 However, you can choose to serve the HTTP requests using any HTTP daemon capable of a `reverse proxy` configuration.
 In